-These decals are not available from the Hagie 204SP Parts manual, but should be replaced if they are faded, damaged, or missing.
+The following decals are not available from the Hagie 204 Parts Manual, but should be replaced if they are faded, damaged, or missing.
+They are located on the right hand vertical post of the roll over protection equipment.
 They are placed there by our vendor.
-They are found on the right hand vertical post of the roll over protection device.

-The top decal warns, "This structure's protective capabilities may be impaired by structural damage, overturn, or alteration.
-If any of these conditions occur, the structure must be replaced. ".
+The top decal warns of impairment to the structure's (the roll over protection) protective capabilities due to roll over, structural damage, or alteration.
+If any of these conditions should occur, the structure must be replaced.